 What are the Causes of Depression?

-Our warm and compassionate psychologist adopt a holistic approach in the assessment of depression by assessing biopsychological factors and the severity of the depression.
+Our warm and compassionate psychologists adopt a holistic approach to the assessment of depression by assessing biopsychological factors and the severity of the depression.
 When depression is more severe, our psychologists will explore a combination of depression treatment options in a safe and supportive therapy setting.
-When beneficial our psychologists will write a letter to your referring GP to request a medication review for combination of psychotherapy and antidepressant medication such as selective serotonin reuptake inhibitors (SSRIs) or tricyclic antidepressants (TCAs).
+When beneficial our psychologists will write a letter to your referring GP to request a medication review for a combination of psychotherapy and antidepressant medication such as selective serotonin reuptake inhibitors (SSRIs) or tricyclic antidepressants (TCAs).